programmer838/WebServer/README.md

 - Reuse memory, create memory pool so memory can be reused and recycled
 - Use move semantics over copying data
 - Cache Line optimisations (https://www.youtube.com/watch?v=WDIkqP4JbkE)
-- PGO and WPO compiler options
+- PGO and WPO compiler options/flags
+- ring buffer size should be power of 2, to allow use of bitwise `&` over modulo `%`

 # Rules of performance
 - Never guess about performance